ashtonegeorge/cpsc410/src/pages/README.md

 ### Courses.tsx
 This file contains the courses page.
 The intention behind this file is that it allows the user to maintain the available course selections for evaluations and grades.

+### GradeMetrics.tsx
+This file contains the grade metrics page.
+The intention behind this file is that it will serve as the place where the user can generate Excel reports based on various criteria that they might need for accreditation.

 ### Grades.tsx
 This file contains the module grades page.
 The intention behind this file is that it will serve as intermediate navigation between the homepage and whatever grade-related actions the user wants to do.